11th Guards Airborne Division: Second Formation

 The 347th Guards Air Landing Regiment had been converted from the 347th Guards Rifle Regiment in June 1946, and from 1946 to 1948 was based in Tula.
 It formed part of the 106th Guards Airborne Division.

 On 15 October 1948, the 11th Guards Airborne Division was formed from the 347th Guards Air Landing Regiment.
 The new division was based at Ryazan and inherited the Order of the Red Banner from the regiment.
 It was part of the 38th Guards Airborne Corps.
 In 1948 the key divisional units included the 111th Guards Airborne Regiment; the 137th Guards Air Landing Regiment; the 1185th Guards Artillery Regiment (all at Ryazan, Moscow Oblast) and independent Self-Propelled Artillery, independent Guards Anti-Aircraft Artillery, independent Guards Anti-Tank Artillery; and independent Guards Engineering Battalions; and independent Guards Reconnaissance, independent Communications, and an independent Air-Landing Security Company.
 Combat service support units included an independent Supply Truck Battalion, and independent Medical & Sanitary Company.
 The 137th Guards Air Landing Regiment was later converted to the 137th Guards Airborne Regiment at some point, possibly as late as April 1955.
+The division was commanded by Vasily Larin from February 1949, and then Aleksandr Andreyevich Koreshchenko from 24 January 1953 to 5 April 1955.
 On 25 April 1955, the division was disbanded, with the 111th Guards Airborne Regiment transferred to the 105th Guards Vienna Airborne Division and the newly converted 137th Guards Airborne Regiment transferred to the 106th Guards Airborne Division.